ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/controls__physics-based_cascade_controls.md

     ### _In summary_

+    To keep your 2-wheeled robot balanced with*out* letting it drift forward/backward, you should have a _linear velocity_ controller with a command of 0 m/s, rather than just an _angle controller_ with an angle command of 0 deg.
 Your **linear velocity controller** calculates a desired _acceleration_ which feeds into your **linear acceleration controller**, which calculates a desired _tilt angle, or pitch_, which feeds into your **pitch angle controller**, which adjusts motor throttles to achieve that pitch (using, for example, a PID or LQR controller, or a physics-based controller you can come up with for this inner, self-balancing loop as well).

-    _To achieve your objective you stated, of no longer rolling forwards, you'd stop there._
+    _To achieve your objective you stated, of no longer drifting or rolling forwards, you'd stop there._

-But, I'd go further:
+    **But, I'd go further:** what if your vehicle has *already* drifted or rolled a little bit, wouldn't you want to move it back to where it started to "undo" that drift?

+    Here's how: add yet another layer of control as a _linear position controller_ outside your _velocity controller!_

 4. **Linear position controller:** You will *adjust linear velocity* over time to control *linear position*.
 With your wheel encoders, you can figure out how far you've gone, and control *position* to get the robot to return back to where it started.
 Or, you can simply command any arbitrary position to have it drive certain distances and navigate around the room.
 This is another feed-forward controller based on simple physics/math, where the equation of motion is simply `v*t = d`, where `v [m/s]` is velocity, `t [sec]` is time, and `d [m]` is distance.